Cousins, Vikings cruise 30-17, end skid vs. Seahawks

 - Oops!Something went wrong.Please try again later.

-MINNEAPOLIS (AP) — Kirk Cousins threw three touchdown passes before halftime for Minnesota and guided three clock-draining field goal drives after that, as the Vikings accelerated past Seattle 30-17 on Sunday for their first win over the Seahawks in 12 years.
+Cousins threw three touchdown passes before halftime and guided three clock-draining field goal drives after that, as the Vikings cruised to a 30-17 victory on Sunday for their first win over the Seahawks in 12 years.

+“It's the best offensive performance that I’ve seen in the eight years that I’ve been here,” coach Mike Zimmer said.

+“It’s been a different Kirk,” wide receiver Adam Thielen said.
+“He’s just locked in and on time.
+He’s trusting it.
+I think a big part of that is our o-line and the way they’re blocking and giving him enough time to sit back there and make his reads.”

-The touchdown passes to Tyler Conklin, Adam Thielen and Justin Jefferson in the first half filled up the highlight reels.
-But the methodical marches after halftime were just as impressive and important.
-Even better for the Vikings, Greg Joseph bounced back from his 37-yard miss on the game's final play last week in the 34-33 loss at Arizona and made all three of his field goals and all three extra points.
+The touchdown passes to Tyler Conklin, Thielen and Justin Jefferson in the first half filled up the highlight reels.
+The methodical marches after halftime were just as impressive and important.
+Even better for the Vikings, Greg Joseph bounced back from his 37-yard miss on the game's final play last week at Arizona and made all three of his field goals and all three extra points.

 Wilson went 23 for 32 for 298 yards and a touchdown pass to D.K.
 Metcalf on the first drive, and Chris Carson carried 12 times for 80 yards and a second-quarter score.

-The Seahawks are 1-2 in the NFC West, putting them in quite a bind if they're going to make a resurgence to contention.
+The Seahawks (1-2) are in last place in the stacked NFC West, putting them in quite a bind if they're going to make a resurgence to contention.

+“We've got to make sure that we get right and get better and improve and make some adjustments so that it doesn’t look the same as it did,” Carroll said.

+The Seahawks wasted a 14-point fourth quarter lead last week and lost in overtime to Tennessee.

 LOUD NOISES